oneapi-src/oneDNN/doc/programming_model/attributes_scratchpad.md

 // Query the scratchpad memory descriptor dnnl::memory::desc scratchpad_md = op_pd.scratchpad_desc();

-// Note, that a primitive doesn't consume memory in this configuration: assert(op_pd.query_s64(dnnl::query::memory_consumption_s64) == 0);
+// Note, that a primitive does not consume memory in this configuration: assert(op_pd.query_s64(dnnl::query::memory_consumption_s64) == 0);

 // Create a primitive